Ikarosy/SpikingNeRF-of-CASIA/README.md

 # SpikingNeRF: Making Bio-inspired Neural Networks See through the Real

 Code implementation for SpikingNeRF-D, which is described in the main text of the paper.
 We provide the codes for anything you like.
-I also have some words in the Declaration part.

 ## Quick setup